Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 To investigate the universal scaling of $\mu$, we directly quantify its magnitude using local heat flux profiles calculated from atomistic simulations.
-In Fig. \ref{fig:Fig3}, we show the steady-state heat flux profile in a 3D metalattice as obtained from MD simulations (see SI section 6 for details).
+In Fig. \ref{fig:Fig3}, we show the steady-state heat flux profile in a 3D metalattice as obtained from MD simulations (details in SI section 6).
 We then fit the atomistic profiles using the steady-state GKE

 with appropriate values for $\kappa_\text{GK}$ and $\ell$, and slip boundary conditions.
-The excellent fit quality further validates the use of hydrodynamic-like modeling to describe heat transport in highly-confined nanosystems, while a ballistic description using the bulk MFP spectrum predicts heat flux profiles between pores incompatible with the Poiseuille-like profile obtained in MD \cite{Anufriev2017}.
+The excellent fit quality further validates the use of hydrodynamic-like modeling to describe heat transport in highly-confined nanosystems.
+The Poiseuille-like profiles obtained in MD are incompatible not only with the exponential profiles predicted by the Fuchs-Sondheimer approximation to the Boltzmann transport equation \cite{DESMARCHELIER2022123003}, but also with more general ballistic descriptions using the bulk MFP spectrum \cite{Anufriev2017}.
 The viscosity fit with the steady-state GKE $\mu=\ell^2/\kappa_\text{GK}$ follows the same scaling with porosity obtained from experiments using $\kappa$ and $K$ in Eq. \eqref{permeability}.
 The observed decrease in $\mu$ with increasing porosity is due to a reduction in the size of strongly correlated heat flux regions surrounding the boundaries, whose extent is described by $\ell$.
-However, the capacity of the lattice to locally transmit energy along the established temperature gradient, described by $\kappa_\text{GK}$, is also slightly reduced.
+However, the conductivity parameter $\kappa_\text{GK}$ is also slightly reduced.
 For fixed porosity, both $\ell$ and $\kappa_\text{GK}$ increase when increasing the pore spacing, but the resulting viscosity $\mu$ remains the same.
 In Fig. \ref{fig:Fig3}, we also show that the Stokes approximation in Eq. \eqref{Stokes} can fit the local heat flux profile in the passages between contiguous pores, as required in the Darcy's law derivation.
-However, the Stokes approximation is not sufficient to predict the complete heat flux profile in MD simulations, including the complex pore boundaries.
-More case studies and all details on the GKE and Stokes fitting procedure to the MD flux profiles are provided in SI subsection 6B.
+However, the Stokes approximation is not sufficient to predict the complete heat flux profile in MD simulations, including the complex pore boundaries (details on the GKE and Stokes fits in SI subsection 6B).